-We also need to symmetrize our symbols, mainly to avoid derivative loss and reveal critical cancellations.
+We also need to symmetrize our symbols.
 Note that the symbols $K_i^a$ in \eqref{simp2} are symmetric with respect to the second and third variables, as stated in \eqref{simp4}.
 However, we may also replace them by their full symmetrization in the first three variables $\widetilde{K}_1^a$, where, by definition,

 for any symbol $K$ symmetric in the second and third variables.
 Similarly, we may replace the symbols $K_2^a$ with $\widetilde{K}_2^a$.
 In view of \eqref{simp1} we have

 where, with $\widetilde{K}_1$ defined as in \eqref{Ksymm},